-Comprised of a variety of medical professionals, and under the direction of Dr. Marah Lee; SMART Ride Medical Director, this team provides all first-aid medical services to participants and will provide emergency service where necessary until local EMS/Paramedics arrive on scene.
+Comprised of a variety of medical professionals, and under the direction of our Medical Director; this team provides all first-aid medical services to participants and will provide emergency service where necessary until local EMS/Paramedics arrive on scene.
 Medical is located at each facility and Pit Stops along the route.
 Medical is staffed 24 hours each day.
 Medical Team will be screened as necessary for appropriate licensing, experience and training.

 Crew Description: The Medical CREW includes MD’s, RN’s, DO’s, EMT’s, PT’s, Paramedics, Chiropractors, etc. .
 Members of the Medical CREW must be licensed and provide proof of insurance, unless not a licensed medical personnel.
 The Medical CREW will be stationed at each Pit Stop, in Hotel and in roving medical vehicles and are available to triage and treat both Rider and Crew Illness or injury.

 - All volunteers with the Medical CREW, except those without formal medical training, will be expected to perform basic first aid skills.
 Other duties may include sports medicine, basic history taking, triage duties and in some instances basic and advanced life support duties, depending on the CREW member’s level of training and expertise.
 Non-medically trained volunteers assisting the Medical CREW will be assigned to non-medical duties such as coordinator, equipment manager, or administrative assistant.